bosnadev/ronin/README.md

-# Laravel Ronin - missing ACL part of the Laravel's native Auth
+# Laravel Ronin - a missing part of the Laravel's ACL

 ### Table of Contents